plausible/website/_posts/2021-01-27-what-we-learned-on-our-journey-to-10-000-monthly-reccuring-revenue.md

 [My co-founder Uku](https://twitter.com/ukutaht) has been building the product for more than 2 years.
 I've been building the brand, content and social presence for 9 months full-time.
 Most of Uku's time is writing code and most of my time is writing content and interacting on social.

 No tricks.
 Just putting one foot in front of the other every day and focusing on the marathon not the sprint.
 Sometimes people see our recent success and think that it came overnight.
-In reality, we have invested thousands of hours of coding and writing to get to this point.
+In reality, we have invested thousands of hours of coding and writing in getting to this point.

 Here's a bit more on how we monitor the conversation around the web and how we publish content: